-- Arrange a meeting with a banker to complete your loan.
+- Arrange a meeting with a banker to complete your application.

-To be eligible for a Chase personal loan, you must be:
+To be eligible for a Chase loan, you must be:

 You might have trouble qualifying if you’ve had any past bankruptcies, repossessions, foreclosures or other negative lines on your credit report.
-If you do have some negative points in your credit history, you must be able to show that you’ve consistently worked to rebuild it.
+If you do have negative marks on your credit history, you must be able to show that you’ve consistently worked to rebuild it.

 Applicants who are unsure about their chances of approval might want to take on a cosigner with a strong credit history.